 Clearly, investment in increased transit service is correlated to higher ridership per capita.
 Agencies with above-average service levels, such as Collingwood, Niagara-on-the-Lake, Cobourg, and Elliot Lake all have above-average ridership per capita.
 Passengers per capita on Collingwood Transit remains higher than the peer average and all other peers.
-Figure 3-21 and Figure 3-22, together, suggest that Collingwood Transit is offering good levels of service, though there is room to modify routing and schedules using existing resources to improve the overall effectiveness of the service.
+Figure 3-19 and Figure 3-20, together,

-Figure 3-22: Peer Comparison of Service Hours and Passengers (per Capita)
+Figure 3-20: Peer Comparison of Service Hours and Passengers (per Capita)